atick-faisal/label-studio/docs/source/tutorials/yolo_timeline_labels.md

 image: "/tutorials/yolo-video-classification.png"
 ---

-# TimelineLabels Model for Temporal Video Multi-Label Classification in Label Studio
+# TimelineLabels Model for Temporal Video Multi-Label Classification in Annotation Hub

-This documentation provides a clear and comprehensive guide on how to use the TimelineLabels model for temporal multi-label classification of video data in Label Studio.
+This documentation provides a clear and comprehensive guide on how to use the TimelineLabels model for temporal multi-label classification of video data in Annotation Hub.

 By integrating an LSTM neural network on top of YOLO's classification capabilities — specifically utilizing features from YOLO's last layer — the model handles temporal labeling tasks.